-For example, a module supporting two instances of an Application with a CAUI-4 host interface that can be assigned to host interface lanes 1-4 and 5-8 would advertise a HostLaneAssignmentOptions value of 00010001b, to indicate that the lowest numbered lane for assignment of an instance of the Application can be lane 1 or lane 5.
+For example, a module supporting two instances of an Application with CAUI-4 host interface that can be assigned to host interface lanes 1-4 and 5-8 would advertise HostLaneAssignmentOptions as 00010001b, to indicate that the lowest numbered lane for assignment of an instance of the Application can be lane 1 or lane 5.

 The fifth byte (MediaLaneAssignmentOptions) identifies where the Application instance is supported on the module's media interface.
-Note that the MediaLaneAssignmentOptions registers are located on Memory Map Page 01h as described in Table 8-52, separated from the first four bytes.
+Note that the MediaLaneAssignmentOptions registers are located on Memory Map Page 01h as described in Table 8-58, separated from the first four bytes.